 The plan offers a kind of bird’s-eye-view.
 The daily readings consist of 180 selected passages, including at least one chapter from each of he Bible’s 66 books.

 Here is a diverse collection of different reading plans that take you through the Bible in a year.
-Be sure you also download my collection of 46 printable plans for other Bible-in-a-year plans.

 Read by Genre